-The need for the Proposed Scheme is supported bythese recommendations, priorities and objectives as set out in the Strategic Investment Framework for Land Transport (DTTAS 2015), and the Capital Plan.
+The Proposed Scheme is supported by these recommendations, priorities and objectives as set out in the Strategic Investment Framework for Land Transport (DTTAS 2015), and the Capital Plan.
 The Proposed Scheme is a significant investment in the improvement of public transport facilities including bus, cycle and pedestrian network enhancements and extensions.

-2.3.3.14 The Sustainable Development Goals National Implementation Plan 2022 - 2024
+3.5.14 The Sustainable Development Goals National Implementation Plan 2022 - 2024

-As set out in Section 2.3.3.1, the UN's 2030 Agenda aims to deliver a more sustainable, prosperous, and peaceful future for the entire world.
+The UN's 2030 Agenda aims to deliver a more sustainable, prosperous, and peaceful future for the entire world.
 The Sustainable Development Goals National Implementation Plan 2022 - 2024 (DCCAE 2022) is in direct response to the 2030 Agenda for Sustainable Development and provides a whole-of-government approach to implement the 17 Sustainable Development Goals (SDGs).

 Irelands Second National SDG National Implementation Plan also sets out 5 strategic objectives to further develop SDG implementation over the duration of the second SDG National Implementation Plan.
 Goals 9 and 11 are particularly relevant to the Proposed Scheme.
-These are set out in Table 2.10.
+These are set out in Table 3.9.

-Table 2.10: Sustainable Development Goals and Targets aligned with the Proposed Scheme
+Table 3.9: SDGs and Targets aligned with the Proposed Scheme

-Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation Target 9.1 Develop quality, reliable, sustainable, and resilient infrastructure, including regional and trans-border infrastructure, to support economic development and human wellbeing, with a focus on affordable and equitable access for all.
-Goal 11: Make cities and human settlements inclusive, safe, resilient, and sustainable Goal 11: Make cities and human settlements inclusive, safe, resilient, and sustainable
+Goal 9: Build resilien Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation Target 9.1 Develop quality, reliable, sustainable, and resilient infrastructure, including regional and trans-border infrastructure, to support economic development and human wellbeing, with a focus on affordable and equitable access for all.
+Goal 11: Make cities and human settlements inclusive, safe, resilient, and sustainable Target 11.2 By 2030, provide access to safe, affordable, accessible, and sustainable transport systems for all, improving road safety, notably by expanding public transport, with special attention to the needs of those in vulnerable situations, women, children, persons with disabilities and older persons.

-The need for the Proposed Scheme is supported by the goals and targets set out in Irelands Second National Sustainable Development Goals National Implementation Plan as it provides infrastructure that will support sustainable transport and will improve the safety of road users through the segregation of road vehicles and active travel modes.
+The Proposed Scheme supports the goals and targets set out in Irelands Second National Sustainable Development Goals National Implementation Plan as it provides infrastructure that will support sustainable transport and will improve the safety of road users through the segregation of road vehicles and active travel modes.

-2.3.3.15 Investing in Our Transport Future - Strategic Investment Framework for Land Transport 2015
+3.5.15 Investing in Our Transport Future - Strategic Framework for Investment in Land Transport 2015

-Investing in Our Transport Future - Strategic Investment Framework for Land Transport (DTTAS 2015) (hereafter referred to as SILFT) sets out the priorities to guide the allocation of future investment to develop and manage Irelands transport network.
+Investing in Our Transport Future - Strategic Investment Framework for Land Transport (DTTAS 2015) (hereafter referred to as SFILT) sets out the priorities to guide the allocation of future investment to develop and manage Irelands transport network.
 It establishes: